Harish Salve

-Harish Salve KC is an Indian senior advocate who practices at the Supreme Court of India.
+Harish Salve is an Indian senior advocate who practices at the Supreme Court of India.
 He served as the Solicitor General of India from 1 November 1999 to 3 November 2002.
 He also fought the case of Kulbhushan Jadhav at the International Court of Justice (ICJ).
 On 16 January 2020 he was appointed as a King's Counsel for the courts of England and Wales.

 Background and family

 Harish Salve was born into a Marathi family.
 His father, N. K. P. Salve, was a chartered accountant and prominent politician of the Indian National Congress.
 His mother, Ambriti Salve, was a doctor.
 His grandfather, P.K.
 Salve, was a successful criminal lawyer and his great-grandfather (father of P.K.
 Salve) was a munsif (subordinate judge).
 Salve who is a Christian, grew in a multi-religious family with a liberal secularism at his home.
+He is nephew of Shri Mataji Nirmala Srivastava was the founder and guru of Sahaja Yoga, a new religious movement.

 Early Schooling and formative years

 He did his schooling at St. Francis De'Sales High School, Nagpur, Maharashtra.
 He completed his Chartered Accountancy from ICAI and LLB from Nagpur University.
 The former chief Justice of India Sharad Arvind Bobde was his classmate in school.
 Before he became a lawyer, Salve practised Chartered Accountancy in taxation.
 He began his legal career as an intern in 1980 at JB Dadachandji & Co.